Skip to main content

 Automation options

-After clicking Create, you will see the following screen:
+After clicking Create, you'll see the following screen:

 Let's discuss the available options:

-• Monitored language — select a language that you would like to monitor.
-Whenever this language is changed within the current project (find detailed information on trigger conditions below), certain action(s) will be applied to the automated languages.
+• Monitored language — select a language to monitor.
+When this language changes within the current project (see trigger conditions below), certain actions will be applied to the automated languages.

 • Automated languages — choose one or more project languages to apply automations to.
 You can also select All project languages from the Automated languages dropdown.
 In this case, all newly added languages will also be automated, and the number of available automations will be re-calculated.

 • Minimal change required — possible values range from 0% to 100%.
-This setting provides the minimal monitored language change required to trigger the automation.
+This setting defines the minimal monitored language change required to trigger the automation.

-• Actions — provide an action sequence that should be applied to the target languages.
-Next action in the sequence will only be attempted if the previous one failed or is not applicable.
-To remove an action, click on the small "cancel" icon next to the action (in the top right corner).
-Please remember that by default automations are applied only to the empty translation values but this can be adjusted (checks the Common action options section below).
+• Actions — provide an action sequence to apply to the target languages.
+The next action in the sequence will only be attempted if the previous one fails or is not applicable.
+To remove an action, click the small "cancel" icon next to it.
+By default, automations are applied only to empty translation values, but this can be adjusted (see Common action options below).

 When you are ready, click Save changes, Save and apply (to run your automations), or Add another rule to create another automation.